Scotland

 If you don’t own a suitable bike or would prefer to avoid bringing your own we have gravel bikes available to rent.

 These bikes are typically full carbon Giant Revolt / Liv Devote, great bikes with good quality components.
-These bikes are set up tubeless on gravel-specific wheels and have 700×40c tyres on the Revolt and 700×38c tyres on the Devote.
+These bikes are set up tubeless on gravel-specific wheels and both the Revolt and the Devote have 700×40c tyres.
 They provide a comfortable riding position and wide range of gears, running a 2×11 drivetrain with 32/48 chainrings and 11×34 cassette.
 They are fitted with hydraulic disc brakes.

 If you do decide to rent and would like us to provide a helmet, please let us know at the time of booking, otherwise you should bring your own helmet with you.